 The sun crept over the mountains and began to shine on the city.
 I recalled my Butterfree, nicknamed Locustod, back into its Poké Ball.

 I had planned and prepared to hike through Viridian Forest that day.
-I had not planned or prepared to get lost.
+Then that infernal Butterfree threw a wrench in those plans.
 Six miles had quickly turned to fourteen and I was beat, literally.

 I closed my eyes tiredly, remembering.